Bally’s Las Vegas Construction Timeline Revealed

 Phase one aligns with the Athletics’ stadium debut in early 2028

-Phase two focuses on hospitality, with a 1,800-room hotel tower, a 100,000-square-foot casino and sportsbook.
+Phase two focuses on hospitality, with a 1,800-room hotel tower, a 100,000-square-foot casino, and a sportsbook.

 Check Out Our:

-Additional retail and dining outlets - from cozy 1,000-square-foot shops to large 59,800-square-foot rooftop venues - will attract customers to the resort.
+Additional retail and dining outlets—from cozy 1,000-square-foot shops to large 59,800-square-foot rooftop venues—will attract customers to the resort.

 The last phase includes a second hotel tower with 1,200 rooms, rising to 420 feet, complementing the 350-foot-tall first tower and the stadium.